-The course consists of a self-directed didactic component developed by Intuitive, manufacturers of da Vinci® robotic surgical systems, that includes an online module and a reading list.
+The course consists of a self-directed didactic component developed by Intuitive, manufacturers of da Vinci robotic surgical systems, which includes an online module and a reading list.
 Also included are two hands-on operating room dry labs.
 The first includes docking and undocking the robot and bedside assist skills; the second addresses the console.
-Each lab is three hours long, for a total of six hours.
+Each lab is three hours long for a total of six hours.

 Annual Colposcopy and Loop Electrosurgical Excision Procedure